 We rely and expect to continue to rely on a combination of confidentiality, invention assignment and other agreements with our employees, consultants and third parties with whom we have relationships and who may have access to confidential or patentable aspects of our research and development output, as well as trademark, copyright, patent and trade secret protection laws, to protect our proprietary rights.
 However, any of these parties may breach their agreements with us and disclose information improperly.
-In addition, we cannot guarantee that we have entered into such agreements with each party that has or may have had access to our proprietary information, know-how and trade secrets or each party that has developed intellectual property on our behalf.
-Moreover, no assurance can be given that these agreements will be effective in confidential information.
+In addition, we cannot guarantee that we have entered into such agreements with each party that has or may have had access to our proprietary information, knowhow and trade secrets or each party that has developed intellectual property on our behalf.
+Moreover, no assurance can be given that these agreements will be effective in controlling access to, distribution, use, misuse, misappropriation, reverse engineering or disclosure of our proprietary information, know-how and trade secrets, platform or confidential information.
 Further, these agreements may not prevent our competitors from independently developing technologies that are substantially equivalent or superior to our offerings.
 These agreements may be insufficient or breached, and we may not have adequate remedies for any such breach.
 Additionally, such agreements may not effectively prevent unauthorized access to or unauthorized use, disclosure, misappropriation or reverse engineering of, our confidential information, intellectual property, or technology.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret or know-how is difficult, expensive, and time-consuming, and the outcome is unpredictable.
 In addition, trade secrets and know-how can be difficult to protect and some courts inside and outside the U.S. are less willing or unwilling to protect trade secrets and know-how.
 If any of our trade secrets were to be lawfully obtained or independently developed by a competitor or other third party, we would have no right to prevent them from using that technology or information to compete with us, and our competitive position would be materially and adversely harmed.